AnyLogic

 Function Description

-double spaceHeight() Returns the height of environment in discrete space.
+double spaceHeight() Returns the height of discrete space.

 int spaceRows() Returns the number of rows in the discrete space.